podaac/the-coding-club/notebooks/dask_with_cloud/ancillary/generalized_parallelization/readme.md

-# Performance/Cost Assessment of EC2 Types Using Dask
+# Ancillary notebooks, scripts, and results for general_parallelization.ipynb

 **Author**: Dean Henze

-This directory contains notebooks, scripts, and key results from an anaylsis to compare the performance of several AWS EC2 instance types utilizing Dask parallel computing to perform an earth science-relevant computation.
+This directory contains ancillary notebooks, scripts, and results for the general_parallelization.ipynb notebook.
+This primarily includes an anaylsis to compare the performance of several AWS EC2 instance types running the code from the notebook.

+## Performance/Cost Assessment of EC2 Types Using Dask

 **Background**